-BigCommerce Holdings, Inc., a Delaware corporation (the "Company"), proposes to issue and sell to the several Underwriters named in Schedule II hereto (the "Underwriters"), and certain shareholders of the Company (the "Selling Shareholders") named in Schedule I hereto severally propose to sell to the several Underwriters, an aggregate of $[\bullet]$ shares of the Series 1 common stock, par value \$0.0001 per share, of the Company (the "Firm Shares"), of which $[\bullet]$ shares are to be issued and sold by the Company and $[\bullet]$ shares are to be sold by the Selling Shareholders, each Selling Shareholder selling the amount set forth opposite such Selling Shareholder's name in Schedule I hereto.
+BigCommerce Holdings, Inc., a Delaware corporation (the "Company"), proposes to issue and sell to the several Underwriters named in Schedule II hereto (the "Underwriters"), and certain shareholders of the Company (the "Selling Shareholders") named in Schedule I hereto severally propose to sell to the several Underwriters, an aggregate of [•] shares of the Series 1 common stock, par value \$0.0001 per share, of the Company (the "Firm Shares"), of which [•] shares are to be issued and sold by the Company and [•] shares are to be sold by the Selling Shareholders, each Selling Shareholder selling the amount set forth opposite such Selling Shareholder's name in Schedule I hereto.

-The Company also proposes to issue and sell, and the Selling Shareholders propose to sell, to the several Underwriters not more than an additional aggregate of [•] shares of its Series 1 common stock, par value \$0.0001 per share (the "Additional Shares"), of which [•] shares are to be issued and sold by the Company and [•] shares are to be sold by the Selling Shareholders, if and to the extent that J.P.
-Morgan Securities LLC ("J.P.
-Morgan") and Barclays Capital Inc., as representatives of the several Underwriters (the "Representatives") of the offering, shall have determined to exercise, on behalf of the Underwriters, the right to purchase such shares of common stock granted to the Underwriters in Section 3 hereof.
+The Company also proposes to issue and sell to the several Underwriters not more than an additional [•] shares of its Series 1 common stock, par value \$0.0001 per share (the "Additional Shares"), if and to the extent that Morgan Stanley & Co.
+LLC ("Morgan Stanley") and Barclays Capital Inc., as representatives of the several Underwriters (the "Representatives") of the offering, shall have determined to exercise, on behalf of the Underwriters, the right to purchase such shares of common stock granted to the Underwriters in Section 3 hereof.
 The Firm Shares and the Additional Shares are hereinafter collectively referred to as the "Shares."
 The shares of Series 1 common stock, par value \$0.0001 per share (the "Series 1 Common Stock"), and the Series 2 common stock, par value \$0.0001 per share, of the Company to be outstanding after giving effect to the sales contemplated hereby are hereinafter referred to as the "Common Stock."
 The Company and the Selling Shareholders are hereinafter sometimes collectively referred to as the "Sellers."

-The Company has filed with the Securities and Exchange Commission (the "Commission") a registration statement on Form S-1 (File No. 333-[•]), including a preliminary prospectus, relating to the Shares.
+The Company has filed with the Securities and Exchange Commission (the "Commission") a registration statement on Form S-1 (File No. 333-239838), including a preliminary prospectus, relating to the Shares.
 The registration statement as amended at the time it becomes effective, including the information (if any) deemed to be part of the registration statement at the time of effectiveness pursuant to Rule 430A under the Securities Act of 1933, as amended (the "Securities Act"), is hereinafter referred to as the "Registration Statement"; the prospectus in the form first used to confirm sales of Shares (or in the form first made available to the Underwriters by the Company to meet requests of purchasers pursuant to Rule 173 under the Securities Act) is hereinafter referred to as the "Prospectus."
 If the Company has filed an abbreviated registration statement to register additional shares of Common Stock pursuant to Rule 462(b) under the Securities Act (a "Rule 462 Registration Statement"), then any reference herein to the term "Registration Statement" shall be deemed to include such Rule 462 Registration Statement.